- Systemic disease due to noncaseating epithelioid granulomatous inflammation in affected organs.

 The cause of sarcoidosis is uncertain.
 The genetic pattern of inheritance suggests that susceptibility to sarcoidosis is polygenic and interacts importantly with environmental factors.
 Geographic differences in disease prevalence and reports of time-space clustering of cases have also suggested that sarcoidosis may be associated with an environmental, likely microbial, exposure.
 The large, multicenter study ACCESS found no evidence for a single dominant environmental or occupational exposure associated with an increased risk of developing sarcoidosis.
 Multiple regression analyses found positive associations with modest odds ratios of approximately 1.5 for exposures to molds and mildews, insecticides, or musty odors at work.
 The ACCESS data supported a negative association of tobacco use or tobacco smoke exposure among sarcoidosis patients.

 Since the first description of sarcoidosis, many experts have speculated that a potential microbial cause of sarcoidosis exists.
 Recent studies using polymerase chain reaction (PCR) have associated mycobacterial and propionibacterial organisms as possible etiologic factors for sarcoidosis.
-A recent meta-analysis concluded that 26% of sarcoidosis tissues contained mycobacterial nucleic acids, with an odds-ratio of ...
+A recent meta-analysis concluded that 26% of sarcoidosis tissues contained mycobacterial nucleic acids, with ...